immanuel-rajadurai/AZC-zoo-app/README.md

 *the first option is preferred as it runs locally whereas the second option hosts a remote tunnel which can result in slower load times

+*If at any point you receive the following error:
+ERROR Use process(css).then(cb) to work with async plugins

+run `npm install tailwindcss@3.2.2 --legacy-peer-deps'